peterliu502/IndoorPointCloudViewer/README.md

 geo1101
  ├─ 3Dengine: UE4 project files
  ├─ data: store the input and output files
- │   ├─ pointclouds: store the point clouds data
- │   ├─ meshes: store the meshes data
+ │   ├─ pointclouds: store the input and generated point clouds data │   ├─ meshes: store the generated meshes data
- │   └─ voxels: store the voxels data
+ │   └─ voxels: store the generated voxels data
  ├─ voxeliser: the module of voxelization, based on the GEO1004 HW01 ├─ main.cpp: the main workflow of the whole project ├─ preprocess.cpp: the workflow of the preprocess